justinmk3/aws-toolkit-vscode/docs/arch_runtime.md

 #### setContext keys owned by packages/core/

-These keys are currently set by the core/ package, but many of them may eventually be migrated to toolkit/ or amazonq/ if appropriate.
+These keys are currently set by the core/ package, but some of them may be migrated to toolkit/ or amazonq/ if appropriate.

+**Keys owned by "core" should be named with `aws.` prefix.**

 -   `isCloud9`: This is hardcoded by Cloud9 itself, not the Toolkit.
     -   Cloud9 _does not support setContext_.
 So this is the only usable key there.